 This command sets which serial port will be used the next time the printer is turned ON.
-Only 1 port may be active at any given time.
+The 224/424 printer has three serial data ports on the rear panel: RS-232, USB, or Ethernet.
+Only 1 port can be active at any given time.
 The D108 command sets how the printer selects the active serial port the next time the printer is powered ON.
 Settings made with D108 are saved in the printer's system parameters and are used to select the serial port on power-up.